Q: What is patronage capital?

 Q: Will I receive a check each year?

-This Frequently Asked Questions page is also available as a downloadable PDF file, below.
+This Questions and Answers information is also available to download as a PDF file, below.